Policies vs Standards vs Controls vs Procedures

 Secure baseline configurations (e.g., hardening standard) are technical in nature and specify the required configuration settings for a defined technology platform.
 Leading guidance on secure configurations tend to come from (1) Center for Internet Security (CIS) Benchmarks, (2) Defense Information Systems Agency (DISA) Security Technical Implementation Guides (STIGs) and/or (3) Original Equipment Manufacturer (OEM) recommendations.

-Risk Register / Plan of Action & Milestones (POA&M)
+What Is A Risk Register / Plan of Action & Milestones (POA&M)?

 A POA&M is a “living document” that summarizes control deficiencies from identification through remediation.
 A POA&M is essentially a risk register that tracks the assignment of remediation efforts to individuals or teams, as well as identifying the tasks and resources necessary to perform the remediation.

-System Security Plan (SSP) / System Security & Privacy Plan (SSPP)
+What Is A System Security Plan (SSP) / System Security & Privacy Plan (SSPP)?

 A SSP/SSPP is a “living document” that summarizes protection mechanisms for a system or project.
 It is a documentation method used to capture pertinent information in a condensed manner so that personnel can be quickly educated on the “who, what, when, where, how & why” concepts pertaining to the security of the system or project.
 A SSP/SSPP is meant to reference an organization’s existing policies, standards and procedures and is not a substitute for that documentation.

-Documentation Should Be Hierarchical: Policy > Standard > Procedure
+How Should Cybersecurity Documentation Should Be Structured?
+Policy > Standard > Procedure

 In an effort to help clarify this concept, ComplianceForge Hierarchical Cybersecurity Governance Framework™ (HCGF) takes a comprehensive view towards the necessary documentation components that are key to being able to demonstrate evidence of due diligence and due care.
 This framework addresses the interconnectivity of policies, control objectives, standards, guidelines, controls, risks, procedures & metrics.
 The Secure Controls Framework (SCF) fits into this model by providing the necessary cybersecurity and privacy controls an organization needs to implement to stay both secure and compliant.